gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Nose84">

-Nosé, S. 1984.
-“A Molecular Dynamics Method for Simulations in the Canonical Ensemble.” *Mol.
-Phys.* 52: 255–68.
+Nose, S. 1984.
+"A Molecular Dynamics Method for Simulations in the Canonical Ensemble." *Mol.
+Phys.* 52: 255-68.

 .. raw:: html